experientials/build-template/Brain/Alpine/README.md

 * Setup ssh to enable remote login (permit root login as well)
 * Change the /etc/apk/repositories to fetch packages from v3.14 (or edge)

+# Setup stereo cameras for CM4-IO-BASE-A

+* The product page can be found in [waveshare sales page](https://www.waveshare.com/product/cm4-io-base-a.htm)
+* The datasheet of CM4-IO-BASE-A can be found in [waveshare wiki page](https://www.waveshare.com/wiki/CM4-IO-BASE-A)
+* Follow the instructions of section [CSI DSI](https://www.waveshare.com/wiki/CM4-IO-BASE-A#CSI_DSI)